pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

 other project environments.

 .. tip::
-   It is always recommended to use a virtual environment while developing Python applications.
+   It is recommended to use a virtual environment when working with third party packages.

 To create a virtual environment, go to your project's directory and run ``venv``.